readersinternational/readersinternational.org/_books/mothers-and-shadows.md

 *"A record and an act of defiance."* PHILDELPHIA INQUIRER
 <br><br>
 *"As timely today as when it was first published."* LOS ANGELES REVIEW

+Cover image: "Fruta carne" by Gustavo Zalamea, son of the author.